 Argentina's Uala expands to Mexico as pandemic fuels need for digital payments

-BUENOS AIRES, Sept 29 (Reuters) - Argentine digital banking startup Uala is expanding operations to Mexico, the company said in a statement on Tuesday, as the global pandemic fuels a boom in demand for cashless payment options.
+BUENOS AIRES, Sept 29 (Reuters) - Argentine digital banking startup Uala is expanding operations to Mexico, the company said on Tuesday, as the global pandemic fuels a boom in demand for cashless payment options.

 The announcement by the personal finance app, backed by early investors George Soros and Point72 Ventures LLC, comes after founder Pierpaolo Barbieri said last year the company planned to double in size after millions in new investments led by Tencent Holdings 0700.HK and SoftBank Group Corp 9984.T, the Japanese technology investment giant.

+"We have to convince all these Mexicans who have always depended on cash to transform their activity," Barbieri told an online news conference.

+In Argentina, the company has issued more than 2 million prepaid debit cards.

-"We are confident in the potential of Uala to revolutionize financial services in Mexico as they are doing in Argentina," Marcelo Claure, chief executive of SoftBank, said in the statement.
+"We are confident in the potential of Uala to revolutionize financial services in Mexico as they are doing in Argentina," Marcelo Claure, chief executive of SoftBank, said in a statement.

-Uala's expansion to Mexico, where only about 47% of people have a bank account, comes as e-commerce and digital payment companies saw an uptick in usage as more people were forced to shop online and use cashless payment options under strict lockdowns due to the coronavirus.
+Uala's expansion to Mexico comes as e-commerce and digital payment companies saw an uptick in usage as more people were forced to shop online and use cashless payment options under strict lockdowns due to the coronavirus.

 Just 54% of adults in Latin America and the Caribbean have a bank account, though that represents a steady increase of 15 percentage points, or nearly 90 million, since 2011, according to World Bank data.